MA CEAS - Prospective Students

 Further details of the program and all modules and classes can be found in the Examination Regulations and Module Handbook in the Download section.

 The Letter of Recommendation needs to be issued by a university professor.
-He or she should send the completed form directly to us, either via E-mail or regular mail.
+He or she should send the completed form directly to us, preferably via E-mail.

 In addition to the application for admission and the letter of recommendation, the following documents should be submitted, either in English or German.
 Diplomas, degrees, transcript of grades, evidence of language proficiency, certificates etc. need to be verified: